-MAP Laboratory, Centre National de la Recherche Scientifique, is a Network Partner in Architectural models in context: creativity, skill and spectacle, an AHRC-funded research network hosted at the V&A. This post has been written by Tommy Messaoudi and Ariane Néroulidis.
+MAP Laboratory, Centre National de la Recherche Scientifique, is a Network Partner in Architectural models in context: creativity, skill and spectacle, an AHRC-funded research network hosted at the V&A.

 The French collection of Town Scale Models – or plans-reliefs in French – constitutes a precious testimony of the history of France.
 The scale models of fortified towns were designed for the most part in the 18th and 19th centuries for military purposes.
 The collection is composed of more than one hundred scale models at 1/600, which can reach several tens of square meters.
 Many cities would like to exhibit and utilize these scale models.
 Unfortunately, most of the scale models are stored in containers, and remain unexploited due to their fragility, their dimensions and the requisite conditions for their conservation.
 The aim of the URBANIA project is the valorisation and the diffusion of digital models through the creation of virtual models.

 This project – financed by the French National Research Agency (ANR) – involves two laboratories from the French National Center for Scientific Research (MAP School of Architecture of Nancy and ICube in INSA Strasbourg) and engineering companies (INGEO and ArxIT).
 The aim of this project is to define the process from the acquisition stage, to the 3D reconstruction and the semantic enrichment of town scale models, in order to create georeferenced semantically-enriched 3D models.

 The case study used for this project was the town scale model of Strasbourg, exhibited in the Historical Museum of Strasbourg.
 This scale model was built from 1725 to 1728 and provides historical information about the city of Strasbourg in the 18th century.